wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 Here are a bunch of things I should probably do, but may never get around to:

 * `analyze_counts.pl`
-  * Add config options for host, port, index, and analyzer.
   * Line batching:
     * Add config for number of lines and total size of input.
     * Check for max input size before tacking on the new line rather than after (but it's *so much more complicated!*).